JaffaCakes118/VirusTotal-URL-Scanner/README.md

 ## Privacy

 This extension is designed with your privacy in mind.
 It only sends the URLs you visit to the VirusTotal API for analysis.
-No other personal or browsing data is collected, stored, or transmitted by the extension developer.
+No other personal or Browse data is collected, stored, or transmitted by the extension developer.